 CSU IP Scholarships

-Consideration shall be given to any California State University student who is applying to an International Programs study abroad program.
+Consideration shall be given to any California State University student applying to a CSU IP year-long program.

 How to Apply

 Complete and submit a Scholarship Application by February 15 for the academic year program.

 Recipients will be selected competitively based on financial need, academic merit, and specific scholarship criteria.

 CSU IP Ghana Scholarship: Made possible through the generosity of former CSU IP participants.
 Scholarships are available to students accepted into the CSU IP Ghana program.
 One (1) $1,000 will be awarded.
 To qualify for the scholarship, students must meet the following criteria:

 CSU IP Language and Culture Scholarship: Made possible through the generosity of former CSU IP participants.
 Scholarships are available to students going abroad to learn a language and admitted to a CSU IP "Language and Culture" program.
 One (1) $1,000 scholarship per active language and culture program will be awarded.
 To qualify for the scholarship, students must meet the following criteria:

 - Must have a strong academic record.